gricosm/gricosm/README.md

     😄 Pronouns: he/him
-    💬 Ask me about front-end stuff, back-end stuff, guitars and dogs 🔨 Right Now: Working as a full-stack developer in Flat 101 📫 How to reach me: you can send me an email to gricosm@protonmail.com ⚡ Misc: Some consoles, a bunch of screens, a guitar and a snowboard
+    💬 Ask me about front-end stuff, back-end stuff, guitars and dogs 🔨 Right Now: Working as a full-stack developer at Flat 101 📫 How to reach me: you can send me an email to gricosm@protonmail.com ⚡ Misc: Some consoles, a bunch of screens, a guitar and a snowboard